Cognex-ID/phonegap-manateeworks-v3/README.md

 	    plugman install --platform ios|android --project platforms/ios|platforms/android --plugin com.manateeworks.barcodescanner --plugins_dir plugins/ --www www/

-    Once you do that, you can set your license key directly in the plugin.xml file that's found under the manateeworks-barcodescanner folder in the plugins folder see:
+   Once you do that, you can set your license key directly in the **plugin.xml** file that's found in the **manateeworks-barcodescanner** folder in the plugins folder see:

       APP_PATH/plugins/manateeworks-barcodescanner/plugin.xml

-    edit this file and set your keys there, for android look for:
+    edit this file and set your keys, for android look for:

             <meta-data
           android:name="MW_LICENSE_KEY"